weejulius/.donotrepeatyourself/README.md

-.donotrepeateyourself
+.donotrepeatyourself
 =====================

-Do not repeate yourself, use commands to do the repeatable jobs.
+Do not repeat yourself, use commands to do the repeatable jobs.

+## Principle

+* it is portable, and it can be used on different pc

 ## Convension over configuration